rocky-linux/documentation/docs/guides/summer-of-docs-2024.md

 - Proposed topics/titles for RL desktop documentation
 - Preferred languages for translation

+(If you have any questions or need assistance participating, please connect with us at https://chat.rockylinux.org)

 ## Grant

 - Contribute 5 original desktop-focused guides to the new "Desktop" category and receive $200 (up to $1000).